 Tommy Robinson supporters attack socialist bookstore in London: On August 4, 2018, a dozen supporters of the prominent U.K. anti-immigrant and anti-Muslim activist Tommy Robinson did a stunt action at the socialist bookshop Bookmarks in London.
-They entered the shop to cries of “Trump, Trump, we love Trump!”, “Fuck communism!” and “pedophile lovers!”
+They entered the shop to cries of “Trump, Trump, we love Trump!”, “F--- communism!” and “pedophile lovers!”
 One was wearing a Trump mask, and others wore “Make Britain Great Again” hats.
 They then sang the name of Tommy Robinson.
 The event is another example of how even far-right activists overseas draw inspiration from the president of the United States during actions.

 Tommy Robinson gets his Instagram account back: Tommy Robinson’s arrest for covering and politicizing a trial has been a cause célèbre on the far-right, even as he was subsequently freed on appeal.
 Though he was momentarily banned from social media platform Instagram this month, his account was reinstated after 18 hours as the company said it had removed the account “in error.”